Release Notes 2.3.2

 D2IQ-93676

-When creating a new cluster to migrate Kaptain to version 2.1, after creating the cluster, the nvidia-feature-discovery-gpu-feature-discovery
+When creating a new cluster to migrate Kaptain to version 2.1, after creating the cluster, the nvidia-feature-discovery-gpu-feature-discovery is in a CrashLoopBackOff state, with error.

 Workaround